teusH/MySense/PyCom/README.md

 ### tested MySense sensor modules
 Choose one meteo and one dust sensor: MySense modules in development are:
+* SHT31 meteo: temp and humidity on I2C bus
 * BME280 meteo: temp, humidity and pressure on I2C bus
 * BME680 meteo: temp, humidity, pressure and air quality on I2C bus One serie of BME680 I2C/TTL modules are causing I2C bus errors.